 Participants may borrow from their accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
 At any time, only one loan may be outstanding per participant.
 Loan transactions are treated as transfers between the investment funds and the participant loans fund.
 Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Notes receivable from participants totaling \$377,065 and \$384,253 were outstanding at December 31, 2016 and 2015, respectively, bearing interest rates ranging from 3.25% to 7.75% at December 31, 2016 and 2015.
+Notes receivable from participants totaling \$376,176 and \$377,065 were outstanding at December 31, 2017 and 2016, respectively, bearing interest rates ranging from 3.25% to 4.50% at December 31, 2017 and 3.25% to 7.75% at December 31, 2016.